-Matt Cutts recently made an ominous announcement on his Vlog suggesting Penguin 4 is about to be pushed out along with some new forms of penalties which are going to have some of the biggest impacts for the SEO industry to date!
+Matt Cutts made an ominous announcement on his Vlog suggesting Penguin 4 and future updates were to be pushed out along with some new forms of penalties which are going to have some of the biggest impacts for the SEO industry to date!

 In last years ‘Updates’ (penguin, panda, EMD) many, many people experienced serious amounts of collateral damage to domains that they were ‘unaware’ any SEO manipulation had occurred.
 Effectively Google started a WAR last year when they made it clear they were no longer just targeting spammy sites but instead are now going after legitimate businesses with good quality domains if they suspect any form of manipulation has occurred.
 It is no longer the case that bad links are just forgotten and ignored, they now do serious damage!